 Do you offer online consultations?

 Yes!
 We have clients from all around the world and we would love to help you no matter where you are located.
-We offer online consultations via Skype or Zoom.
+We offer online consultations via the Zoom App.

 Am I eligible for Medicare rebates?